-There are two types of people in this world: those who know their Stalder Shaposhnikovas from their Pak Saltos — and those who have absolutely no idea if the first half of this sentence was even written in English.
+There are two types of people in this world: those who know their Stalder Shaposhnikovas from their Pak Saltos — and those who have absolutely no idea whether the first half of this sentence was even written in English.

 Specifically, these superfans are moving to correct what they see as condescension in broadcast coverage of the sport.

 "It was very much focused on these 'little girls dancing on a playground.'
-That's a cliche you would hear on NBC over and over again," says the reporter and gym fan Elspeth Reeve, who wrote about the gymternet in the New Republic.
+That's a cliche you would hear on NBC over and over again," says reporter and gym fan Elspeth Reeve, who wrote about the gymternet in the New Republic.
 "Even at the 2012 Olympics, you had the Russian gymnasts referred to as 'divas' and 'temperamental.'
 It was honestly a bit sexist."

 Reeve points to one example in particular, when an NBC commentator compared a gymnast's injury to getting a tear in her wedding dress right before walking down the aisle.